 Another reason is to maintain that ASL is a language of its own.
 Students are taught to think in ASL, not English while signing ASL.
 Using voice (English) while signing ASL may interfere with language development in vocabulary and grammar: incorrect uses of ASL vocabulary in different contexts (semantics), an incorrect grammatical structure and/or a limit of grammar skill.

-Classroom is a good place to train and learn to practice "no voice" habit that will be applied to a cultural behavior and norm in the ASL/Deaf world outside a classroom.
-Hearing people who know ASL usually talk in ASL in any ASL/Deaf space or in front of any Deaf person to respect their culture and language.
+Classroom is a good place to train and learn to practice "no voice" custom that will be applied to a cultural behavior and norm in the ASL/Deaf world outside a classroom.
+Hearing people who know ASL usually talk in ASL in any ASL/Deaf space (e.g. Deaf club, party or event, deaf school, social gathering, etc.) or in front of any Deaf person to respect their culture and language.

 Learning ASL in class is usually a fun and interesting experience.
-Students often have a positive learning experience, but also make sure the ASL instructors have a positive teaching experience also.
+Students often have a positive learning experience, but also make sure the Deaf ASL instructors have a positive teaching experience also.
 Respect is a peaceful language across all languages and cultures.